trpubins/fantasy-baseball-sse/README.md

 ### 2. Activate Virtual Environment

-To activate the Python virtual environment, open a bash terminal from the `fantasy-baseball` dir, and run the following command
+To activate the Python virtual environment, open a bash terminal from the project root dir, and run the following command

 ```bash
 source .venv/bin/activate